← Back to documentation

 • Organise files: Use folders to keep processed and original files separate

-• Match device requirements: Use 22,254 Hz for EP-40 Riddim optimal performance
+• Match device requirements: Use 22,254 Hz, the sweet spot for samples stored on your EP

 • Leave headroom: Normalise to -3dB or -6dB, not 0dB, to prevent clipping